cpp-for-yourself/lectures-and-homeworks/lectures/const_correctness.md

 This is nothing new to us as we have talked about it before when we talked about functions.
 However, it does not help us much here, does it?
 The function `DoStuff` does not belong to us.
 For all we know, it belongs to some other library.
 But _they_ are interested in _our_ `Phone` object, right?
 So we _do_ have some form of control.

 # Rule 2: create const objects
-One way to enforce const correctness here would be to not have a non-const `Phone` object in the first place.
+One way to enforce const correctness here would be to not have a mutable `Phone` object in the first place.
 And a way to achieve this would be to become an extremely stable person and create the object that represents us in the previous example as a `const` object in the first place:
 <!--
 `CPP_SETUP_START`
 using Phone = int;